muratk3n/thirdwave/en/README.md

 ---

 Excellent episode.
-That's what made Trek great, It wasnt abt the technobabble really, it was the hard-core anthropology-fi, and working of tech into social takes
+THis is what made Trek great, it wasnt abt the technobabble really, more abt the hard-core, anthropology-fi, and working of tech into serious social takes.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I’ve commented before that Star Trek’s most prescient prediction was communication via memes in ‘Darmok’.
 So it was only a matter of time before someone started making these: <a href="https://t.co/6wQfRj8wJX">pic.twitter.com/6wQfRj8wJX</a></p>&mdash; Neil Shyminsky (@neilshyminsky) <a href="https://twitter.com/neilshyminsky/status/1302322781091229700?ref_src=twsrc%5Etfw">September 5, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>